20 Things You Need to Pick Up on Your Last Pre-Baby Target Run

 Swings, monitors and toys are just a few examples of baby gear that take batteries.
 Whether the devices you’ve bought take Ds, Cs or AAs, you’ll save money with rechargeables.
 Trust us: There’s little worse than a bouncy seat that stops vibrating just as baby starts to nod off.

 What’s that?
 You never really thought about how you’d eat if you were holding something (or someone) most of the day?
 Understandable, but we strongly suggest stocking a supply of zero-prep, healthy snacks that can be eaten with one hand.
-Think nutrition bars, string cheese, mixed nuts, sunflower kernels and peanut butter sandwich crackers.
+Think nutrition bars, string cheese, mixed nuts, roasted pumpkin seeds and peanut butter sandwich crackers.

 Your most thoughtful veteran mom friend may drop off a lasagna when you bring baby home.
 But then what?
 Let’s be real, cooking probably isn’t going to happen often.
 Unless your mother-in-law is staying with you indefinitely (in which case you need a whole other list), quick and easy freezer meals are your new best friends.